 Uganda, the pearl of Africa is a beautiful East African country gifted with its beautiful weather- the blue skies, sunshine and warmth of the country makes you enjoy each day of your stay.
+Uganda is landlocked, bordering Rwanda and Tanzania to the south, Kenya to the east, Sudan to the north and Zaire to the west.
+Oral tradition describes several African Kingdoms in the area.
+Uganda has magnificent scenery, including snow capped mountain, thick tropical forests and semi-desert areas.
+Lakes cover more than a sixth of Uganda.

 For long Uganda been a resting place for many travelers during summer and winter and other occasions every year and still is for thousands or decades.
 Characterized with fascinating features such as water bodies and forests, Uganda is not only a preferred destination but also a solution for adventure.
 It attracts travelers from all walks of life including those interested in wildlife safaris, birding, primates adventures, cultural interested tourists and more.